LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 1: Adding the extra package repository link.</figcaption>
 </figure>

-The `lphybeast` will appear in the list of available packages in `Package Manager`, which are sorted by alphabetical orders.
+Restart `Package Manager`.
+If you add the extra repository correctly, the `lphybeast` will appear in the list of available packages, which are sorted by alphabetical orders.
 Select it and click the `Install/Upgrade` button.
 The installation may take few minutes, since it is going to install all dependent packages as well,